 The South of France is without a doubt one of the most beautiful regions in the world.
 Whether looking for a picturesque place, a breathtaking destination, or a romantic spot, southern France won’t leave you empty-handed.

-If you are visiting southern France, I recommend including at least one of its small towns or villages in your itinerary.
+If you’re planning to visit southern France, I suggest you add at least one of its charming towns or villages to your itinerary.
 The villages in the South of France are gems!
-Some are straight out of a fairy tale, others are pure shutter-button pressers, and a few are filled with history and new things you can discover.
+Some look like they came out of a fairy tale, others are stunningly photogenic, and a few are rich in history and discoveries.

-In this article, I share my 10 most beautiful villages in the South of France, which won’t fail to spark your wanderlust!
-If you wish to visit quaint, scenic, and romantic villages, this list is definitely the one you’re looking for.
+In this article, I share with you my 10 most beautiful villages in the South of France that will ignite your wanderlust!
+And trust me, if you’re looking for quaint, scenic, and romantic villages, this list has it all.

 Use the table of contents to skip to topics.